 Soda Machines – New vending contract required Energy Star soda machines.
 Occupancy sensors are used to cycle refrigeration compressor off during unoccupied hours.

-Electric Vehicle (EV) Charging Stations – UMBC secured a grant and installed two EV Charging Stations (located in the Stadium Lot near the Warehouse).
+Electric Vehicle (EV) Charging Stations – UMBC is home to 18 charging stations.
 These Level 2 (240 VAC, 30 Amp) are free for use by students, faculty, staff, and visitors.
+Please visit the Transportation tab on the Sustainability Retriever Mapping Application for locations.